dafikabukcu/PriSearch/README.md

 	- privateAIExt
 	- spotiext
 	- whatsappext

-	Do it for your preferred extensions.
+Repeat the loading process for your preferred extensions.

 ## 3. Use it!